racket/rhombus/rhombus/binding-macros.md

 argument is an identifier.
 Binding forms normally should accomodate other, nested binding forms, instead.
-A `bind.operator` transformer receives already-parsed sub-bindings as arguments, and the transformer can use `unpack_binding` to extract the three parts of a parsed binding.
+A `bind.operator` transformer receives already-parsed sub-bindings as arguments, and the transformer can use `bind_ct.unpack` to extract the three parts of a parsed binding.

 As an example, here's an infix `<&>` operator that takes two bindings